 “Shut up,” Aidan muttered, even though none of us had said anything.
 “That doesn’t mean anything...”

 “Right.”
 I smirked, getting up from my chair and snatching the letter from Potter as I breezed past him.
 “Now as much as I would love to spend my Sunday morning with you three nitwits, I’ve got better things to do.
 And by 'better things,' I simply mean 'not be here.'”
 I started to saunter out of the kitchen, head held high and rather proud at myself for such a cool, dignified exit.

 “Wait, Bennett!
 One thing before you go...”
 Potter began as he stood up from his chair and made his way towards me, lips pulled into a devilish grin that I did not like at all.

 “Yeah?”
 I inquired, arching an unimpressed eyebrow as I turned around.

 Potter didn't say anything.
 He just planted his hands on my shoulders, leaning towards me until we were inches apart and I could see the countless golden flecks that were sprinkled throughout his gleaming hazel eyes.

 There was a long, tense, moment where we just stared at each other.
 And then…

-“Nice pyjamas, Bennett.”
-Potter grinned, winked, and then was pushing past me and out the kitchen door.
+“Nice pajamas, Bennett.”
+Potter grinned, winked, and then was pushing past me and beating me out the kitchen door.